vigneshmaneesh/Cybersecurity-Portfolio/README.md

-# Cybersecurity Research
+# Cybersecurity Portfolio

-This repository showcases research projects I wrote during my time at the University of Strathclyde.
+This repository showcases projects I have completed during my time at the University of Strathclyde.
 These works highlight my interest in cybersecurity, IT governance, and the impact of cyber incidents on organisations.

 ----